Before Filing a Complaint

 • Ask if there is a review or appeal available.

-• Treat people respectfully and courteously, and listen carefully to them.
+• Treat people respectfully and listen carefully to them.

 • Ask questions if you do not understand what is being said.